I beg to move,

 We have heard about the main theme of International Women’s Day—and, indeed, that of the UN’s International Women’s Day.
 We support both excellent themes.
 I would like to reflect briefly on the achievements of women in the past year.
 Since the last time we gathered for this debate, Taiwan, in May 2016, elected its first ever female President, with 56% of the vote.
 Last year, Afghanistan’s first lady, Rula Ghani, officially inaugurated the first ever women-only university in Kabul.
 Here in the UK, we saw women taking up positions of leadership, not least the Prime Minister.

 Progress is being made, but there is much more to do, particularly in the professions.
 Women remain significantly under-represented, given that they are 51% or 52% of the UK population.
 Research shows that we have more female lawyers than ever before, but that does not mean that our legal system has a real gender balance.
 We also see many more female journalists.
 I pay tribute to Sophy Ridge, with her new programme on Sundays, and Emma Barnett, with her programme on Radio 5.
-I have no doubt that they face a very different level of scrutiny from their male counterparts.
+I have no doubt that they face a very different level of scrutiny from that of their male counterparts.
 I hope that Members will join me in saying that we are with them as they try to deal with all the stereotypes while producing excellent programmes.
 Again, however, having more women in journalism does not necessarily mean that our reporting of politics is more gender balanced.